neo4j-labs/llm-graph-builder/README.md

 ### Chat Modes

 By default,all of the chat modes will be available: vector, graph+vector and graph.
-If none of the mode is mentioned in the chat modes variable all modes will be availabel:
+If none of the mode is mentioned in the chat modes variable all modes will be available:
 ```env
 CHAT_MODES=""
 ```